 On Saturday evening when the group returned to us they were shown by Cassandra how to construct Sigils.
 These were used by the group for their personal sea spells.
 They were given a choice between using a flat oyster shell or mermaids purses.
 We blessed their spells at the hearth and as the sun began its descent we visited Sennen Cove to work by the sea on a beautiful summer evening.
 Cassandra built a small fire and one of the group collected some sea water.

 While Cassandra tended the fire I took the group out to the sea to connect with the sea spirits before our spell work.

-Although they are hard work, the workshop was a pleasure to do as well as deeply satisfying.
-We hope that our group members have taken away with them useful information that will become a part of their spiritual journey along with some wonderful memories of the weekend.
+Although they are hard work, the workshops are a pleasure to do and deeply satisfying.
+We hope that our group members have taken away useful information that will become a part of their spiritual journey along with some wonderful memories of the weekend.

 “One of the best workshops I ever had; thoroughly enjoyed every minute of it.”
 G.B.